mathiasdonoso/dotfiles/README.md

 stow .
 ```

-Use --adapt flag if there are existing files
+Use --adopt flag if there are existing files